equintana/code-counter/README.md

 Stats
 ==
+- Second assignment

-What is code counter?
+What is stats?
---
+-
 Stats is a script which given a CSV file compound for 2 columns with samples data, where first one means 'x' and second one is means 'y' is capable to calculate:
 - Regression parameters: βo and β₁
 - Improved prediction: P,  where P = βo + β₁ * E ( E=386 )